“You don’t start out writing good stuff. You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.

 Improve Language Ability and Storytelling

-If you don’t already know or can’t tell from my posts.
-My grasp of the English language is fairly lackadaisical.
+If can’t tell from my posts, my grasp of the English language is fairly meh.
 I don’t have a wide range of vocabulary like others may do my age or in other English dominant countries.
 So writing is a way for me to bridge that gap.

 I’m constantly googling the meanings of words to make sure I’m not butchering them.
 Especially on Twitter, some people (I suspect purposely) use really obscure and verbose words.
 It feels like it’s for the sake of sounding smart.